-Initiative: Was this non-tax initiative a part of your original plan application or a plan amendment ?
+Initiative: Was this non-tax initiative a part of your original plan application □ or a plan amendment □?
 Has the ordinance(s) needed to implement this initiative been enacted?
-Yes No If yes, when was the ordinance enacted?
+If yes, when was the ordinance enacted?
 If no, please describe challenges faced in enacting the related ordinance(s).
-SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance. through the implementation of this initiative and any metrics used to track performance.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities. asing implementation of this revenue initiative that would belief other manufpanties.